Sicilian judge killed by mafia takes step to sainthood - RFI

 Rome (AFP)

-An Italian judge murdered by the mafia in Sicily takes a step towards sainthood Sunday, almost three decades after being declared a martyr by pope John Paul II.
+An Italian judge murdered by the mafia in Sicily took a step towards sainthood Sunday, almost three decades after being declared a martyr by pope John Paul II.

-The beatification of Rosario Livatino will take place in the cathedral in Agrigento, the Sicilian town near where he was gunned down aged 38 on September 21, 1990.
+Rosario Livatino was beatified during a mass in the cathedral in Agrigento, the Sicilian town near where he was gunned down aged 38 on September 21, 1990.

-In a preface to a new book about the judge, Pope Francis hailed him as a "righteous man who knew he did not deserve that unjust death".
+A reliquary containing his blood-stained shirt was placed in the cathedral as he was declared "Blessed", while at the Vatican, Pope Francis paid tribute to a "martyr for justice and faith".

+"In his service to the common good, as an exemplary judge who never succumbed to corruption, he sought to judge not to condemn but to redeem," the pope said after delivering the Regina Coeli prayer.

 Livatino, who prayed in church every day before going to court, had been involved in a mass trial against mafioso and was about to launch a new case when he died.